skilesare/immortality/a_new_constitution/article-i---commentary.md

-The Congress shall have Power To create electable taxes, Duties and Imposts and Excises.
+_The Congress shall have Power To create electable taxes, Duties and Imposts and Excises._

-Taxes shall be limited to:
+_Taxes shall be limited to:_

+We are going to restrict what congress can do a little bit differently than the original constitution.
+Things are a bit more split out and we are going to talk about taxation a bit first.
+Below we specifically outline what can be taxed.

-The demurrage of cash from accounts, citizened and corporate, to accounted citizen.
+_The demurrage of cash from accounts, citizened and corporate, to accounted citizen._

+Congress can tax the amount flowing from an corporate or citizent account to a citizen account via our catallaxian system.
+The possilbe amount that can be taxed can be easily calculated by multiplying the money supply by the demurrage rate.
+Congress would not want to tax this amount at a high rate, but may want to raise some revenues this way.

-The demuragge of cash from corporate accounts to other corporate accounts.
+_The demurrage of cash from corporate accounts to other corporate accounts.
 The tax rate on corporate demurrage may not be lower than the tax rate on accounted citizen demurrage.
+_

+Flows to corporations can also be taxed and we outline here that that rate cannot be lower than the tax on citizens.

-The demurrage of artificial capital to the commons such that the demurrage is offered up for public bid for a period of at least two weeks and that the demurred from entity shall have the right to pay a tax equal to the highest bid to retain the rights granted by the capital else the tax may be collected from the highest bidder.
-If there is no bid for the artificial capital its ownership shall remain with the state and must be submitted for rebid after no more than one year.
+_The demurrage of artificial capital to the commons such that the demurrage is offered up for public bid for a period of at least two weeks and that the demurred from entity shall have the right to pay a tax equal to the highest bid to retain the rights granted by the capital else the tax may be collected from the highest bidder.
+If there is no bid for the artificial capital its ownership shall remain with the state and must be submitted for rebid after no more than one year._

+This is a wealth tax on artifical capital.
+In exchange for limited liability corporatins must put their shares on the blockchain and their shares must be subject to decay back to the commons.
+They have the right to buy these decayed shares back if they are willing to match and pay the highest bidded amount.
+This should likely end up being the main vehicle of taxation.
+_
-Congress shall lay no tax on the income of accounted citizens but may tax incomes of corporate entities whose owners enjoy limited liability.
+Congress shall lay no tax on the income of accounted citizens but may tax incomes of corporate entities whose owners enjoy limited liability._

+Outlaws income tax on individuals but allows it on corporations.

-Congress shall lay no tax on the forgivness of debts issued to accounted citizens via blockchained and demurraging cash.
+_Congress shall lay no tax on the forgivness of debts issued to accounted citizens via blockchained and demurraging cash._

+This outlaws the taxation of the forgivness of debt.
+Remember that in our catallaxian system, many loans may turn into investments if the demurrage income starts to look more attractive than the loan repayment.
+We want to encourage that.

-All donations to coproate accounts representing religios institutions shall be taxed as income and may not be ununiform from other corporate levies.
+_All donations to coproate accounts representing religious institutions shall be taxed as income and may not be ununiform from other corporate levies._

+Outlaws religeous tax breaks because why do we have these in the first place?

-Excises shall be limited to:
+_Excises shall be limited to:_

+Excises are like specific taxes on things...like sin taxes on cigarettes or alcohol.

-Activites and good which reduce the availability of the commons to future use.
-Including but not limited to, carbon emissions, extraction of minerals, spoilage of water, or the destruction of land.
+_Activites and goods which reduce the availability of the commons to future use.
+Including but not limited to, carbon emissions, extraction of minerals, spoilage of water, or the destruction of land._

+Institutes environmental taxes.

-Activites and goods by which humans may reduce their length or quality of life.
+_Activites and goods by which humans may reduce their length or quality of life._

+Institutes destructive health taxes.

-Duties and Imposts may not be levied on goods or services moving amongst geographically elected territories, but may be levied on goods an services imported from foriegn nations.
+_Duties and Imposts may not be levied on goods or services moving amongst geographically elected territories, but may be levied on goods an services imported from foriegn nations._

+Outlaws taxes on goods flowing from state to state.
+This will encourage a free trade society as more and more territories elect into the constitution.

-The revenues generated must be allocated by congress to:
+_The revenues generated must be allocated by congress to:_

+This is an e

 To pay the debts and provide for the common defence and general welfare; but all Excises shall be uniform throughout the geographically elected area, the seas, and outer space that accounted citizens may reach.